SamyPesse/tv.js/README.md

 It's designed to run on a TV screen (through HDMI), but works just as well on a laptop. (it's entirely usuable with keyboard controls alone)

 You can see a video of it working here on Youtube: [https://www.youtube.com/watch?v=j71NCZnLffg](https://www.youtube.com/watch?v=j71NCZnLffg)

+Downloading copyrighted material through torrents may be illegal in your country.

 ![screen](https://raw.github.com/SamyPesse/movies/master/screens/1.png)